ktaylor63/southeast/site/content/news/services-cahaba-river-national-wildlife-refuge-expansion-proposal-tabled-to-make-way-for-long-term-planning-effort.md

 Engagement with the public and a range of constituencies with interests in the future of the refuge will be a critical piece of the CCP process that will begin this fall.

 Cahaba River NWR, located in Bibb County, shelters globally unique species and habitats and includes 3.5 miles of the Cahaba, Alabama’s longest free-flowing river.
 It is presently one of the nation’s smaller national wildlife refuges, but is the fifth largest of Alabama’s 11 national wildlife refuges.
-The Cahaba River NWR was established in 2002\.
+The Cahaba River NWR was established in 2002.
 Its acquisition boundary is 7,600 acres and that includes 3,608 acres the refuge currently owns.

-**Contact:**
+## Contact

 Division of Public Affairs
 External Affairs